UK Driving Test Statistics: The 2026 Overview

 - 03Apply centre choice multiplier

-Top-decile centres pass at 65+ percent vs 41.5 percent at top-volume metropolitan centres.
-The centre choice can swing your odds by 20+ points.
+Top-decile centres pass at 65+ percent vs around 47 percent at top-volume metropolitan centres.
+Centre pass rates span more than 20 points.

 - 04Apply time-of-day adjustment